PORCELAIN VENEERS in Muskegon

 While not all patients or situations would be best treated with veneers here are a few situations when it might not be the optimal restorative procedure:

 If you have very dark purple tetracycline stained teeth – the veneers pick up some of the ultimate color from the color of the tooth structure below it.
 A masking material can sometimes be used if the staining is not too significant.
+The other option is to use a very dense material such as zirconium or even metal under the porcelain to block the shine-through of the dark purple tetracycline staining.

 If you are missing multiple teeth, especially in the front areas.
 Porcelain bonding does have limitations in its strength that it can handle when you put pressure on it.